The City Council voted Monday to send a message detailing concerns with the development to the Zoning Board of Appeals.

 Only councilors Kathleen Robey and Michael Ossing voted against the wording, which contends that the development will diminish value of area property and the apartments will have an extended response time from the fire department.
 The statement also contends that the city has worked hard to fill it's 40B percentage and that the area of the development is a prime commercial property.

-The vote represents the latest development in what has become a hot-button issue for the city.
+The vote represents the latest development in what has become a .
 Brookview Village would include 243 rental units on an 18.73 acre plot of land along Route 20 near Ames Street.
 The development would use land previously designated industrial for a residential purpose.